dmbarbour/glas/docs/GlasApps.md

 Transaction machines model software systems as a set of repeating transactions on a shared environment.
 Individual transactions are deterministic, while the set is scheduled fairly but non-deterministically.

-This model is conceptually simple, easy to implement naively, and has many nice emergent properties for a wide variety of systems-level concerns.
-However, a high-performance implementation is non-trivial, requiring incremental computing, replication on fork, and routing optimizations.
-This requires support from compiler or runtime system.
+This model is conceptually simple, easy to implement naively, and has very many nice emergent properties that cover a wide variety of systems-level concerns.
+The cost is that a high-performance implementation is non-trivial, requiring incremental computing, replication on fork, and data routing optimizations.

 ### Process Control